 At Wolves we want our children and young people to be happy and safe.
 We strive to ensure that children and young people are treated with respect, we are committed to hearing their voices and we want to create a positive environment that is supportive, warm, and welcoming.
 Through the application of this policy and a commitment to best practice we pride ourselves that safeguarding runs prominently and proudly throughout our pack.

-What is Safeguarding?
+All colleagues and volunteers have a responsibility to ensure the safety and welfare of children and young people, including taking appropriate steps (including those set out in this policy) to ensure that suspicions and allegations of abuse and poor practice are taken seriously and reported immediately and appropriately.

+WHAT IS SAFEGUARDING?